Is completeness necessary? Estimation in nonidentified linear models: Introduction

-where $\varphi$ is the functional parameter of interest, $r$ is an element of a functional space, and $K$ is a linear operator.
-Numerical inverse problem literature usually assumes that $K$ is given and $r$ is estimated with some error.
-Econometric examples lead to problems, where both $K$ and $r$ are estimated.
+where $\varphi$ is the structural parameter of interest, $r$ is a known function, and $K$ is a linear operator.
+The classical literature on numerical ill-posed inverse problems (see \cite{engl1996regularization}) addresses \textit{deterministic} problems, where $K$ is known and where $r$ is observed with a deterministic numerical error.
+However, in econometric applications, both $K$ and $r$ must be estimated from data, posing a statistically ill-posed inverse problem.

-Identification attracted lots of attention in econometrics.
-In linear inverse problems $r$ and $K$ are identified by the DGP and $\varphi$ is identified if the equation $K\varphi = r$ has a unique solution.
-We assume that the solution exists or equivalently that $r$ is in the range of $K$.
-Unicity of the solution is equivalent to $K\varphi = 0$ implies $\varphi = 0$ or $K$ is a one-to-one operator.
-Note that in most of the cases when $K$ is unknown, the estimated operator $\hat K$ has a finite-rank and is not one-to-one for any finite sample size.

-The injectivity of the operator $K$ in econometric models has statistical interpretation, known as completeness condition, which is known to be non-testable in its full generality, \cite{canay2012testability}.
-In this paper we argue that completeness condition is not \textit{necessary} to estimate accurately the parameter of interest and give precise bounds on the accuracy of estimation for a large class of spectrally-regularized estimators.

-Maximum likelihood method when there is lack of identification leads to a flat likelihood in some regions of the parameter space and then ambiguity on the choice of a maximum.
-It is then natural to characterize the limit of the estimator in the case of potentially non-identified model.

-In non-identified ill-posed inverse models there exists a set of solutions $\varphi_1+\Nc(K)$, where $\varphi_1$ is a particular solution and $\Nc(K)$ is the null space of $K$.
-In the case of Tikhonov estimation with $K$ known, it is well-known that the estimator converges to the element of this set of minima with the smallest norm.
-This limit is also equal to the projection of the structural parameter $\varphi$ on the orthogonal of the null-space of $K$, see \citep{engl1996regularization}.

-This paper recalls this result and illustrates this property.
-More originally, we consider the case when $K$ is estimated.
-This gives further illustration that the identification property is not crucial.
-Our approach can be considered as an alternative to the partial identification approach, \cite{santos2012inference}.

-As $K$ (or $\hat K$) may be not one-to-one and do not have a continuous inverse, a regularization method is needed to solve the equation $K\varphi = r$.
-Several methods are commonly used and we will focus our presentation on the Tikhonov method, when the solution takes form $(\alpha_n I + K^*K)^{-1}K^*r$, where $K^*$ is the adjoint operator of $K$ and $K$, $K^*$, and $r$ are replaced by their estimates.
-However, all the results of the paper may be generalized to smooth regularization, when the solution takes the form $g_\alpha(K^*K)K^*r$, see Appendix A. Particular cases include the iterated Tikhonov, spectral cut-off, Landweber iteration, etc. Tikhonov regularizatoin is a solution of the penalized mean-square problem

-and may be also extended by using a penalty $\|L\varphi\|$, when $L$ is a differential operator.
-This extension is called the regularization in Hilbert scale.

-All these methods lead to a well-defined estimator even if the model is not identified.
-However there are differences in terms of the accuracy of the estimation and inference.
-Even if convergence result remains the same if $K$ is estimated, the speed of convergence may be affected by the identification in the estimated case.

-To characterize the accuracy of estimation we take the \textit{non-asymptotic} approach and obtain finite-sample $L_2$ and $L_\infty$ risk bounds.
-We also develop inferential results for the linear functional of the best approximation $\varphi_1$ as well as the entire $\varphi_1$ with honest uniform confidence sets.